mskcc/cwl_run_scripts_juno/README.md

 ## output directory name is relative to current working directory
 bash run_script_lsf.sh <path to CWL> <path to YAML> <output directory name>
 ```

-## Adding a Singularity Pull directory

-To be added...